FAIRDataPipeline/hugo_source_files/content/docs/interface/fdp/_index.md

 ---
 weight: 40
-title: "FAIR CLI functionality"
+title: "FAIR CLI functions"
 ---

+# `fair` CLI functions

 <span style="font-size:12pt; color:red">Note that this is a living document and the following is subject to change.</span>

-# `fair` CLI functionality

 A simple example of how the data pipline should run from the command line: